aws/amazon-genomics-cli/site/content/en/docs/Concepts/projects.md

 ```

 You can use S3 prefixes to be more restrictive about access to data.
 For example, if you want to allow access to the
-`foo` folder or `my-bucket` and it's sub-folders you would declare the location as:
+`foo` folder of `my-bucket` and it's sub-folders you would declare the location as:

 ```yaml
 data: